 For those of you who don’t know what social imagination is – it’s not the same thing as ‘standard’ imagination that allows people to make up stories of some kind.
-Social imagination is about understanding how real life situations may unfold and how real people are likely to behave in certain situations.
+Social imagination is about understanding how real life situations may unfold and how real people are likely to react.

 I demonstrated lack of social imagination when I believed that bringing autism diagnosis to work would stop the bullying campaign I was a victim or when it took me 3 days to realise that Home Group claimed in their response to my employment tribunal claim that my diagnosis was private and they paid for it because there were fabricated documents in my file.